Everything you need to know about the journey from white belt to black belt and beyond

 Some organisations like the International Brazilian Jiu Jitsu Federation (IBJJF) have official requirements about the minimum time spent at each belt, and instructor requirements to be allowed to grade others.

-For example, a blue belt practitioner must hold their belt for two years before they can be promoted to purple belt according to the IBJJF graduation system.
+For example, a blue belt practitioner must usually hold their belt for two years before they can be promoted to purple belt according to the IBJJF graduation system.

 Also, according to IBJJF rules, a black belt promotion can only be made by someone who is at least an IBJJF-accredited 2nd degree black belt.
 There are also minimum ages for some adult belts.
 Read on to see everything you should know about each belt.